A welcoming and vibrant place for people in recovery from substance misuse, building community, support and skills.

-The Matthew Project, in partnership with Public Health England, has received funding to open the Next Steps Recovery Centre, a welcoming and vibrant place, to build community, support and skills for people in recovery from substance misuse and children affected by it.
+The Matthew Project, in partnership with Public Health England and Norfolk County Council, received funding to open the Next Steps Recovery Centre, a welcoming and vibrant place, to build community, support and skills for people in recovery from substance misuse and children affected by it.

-This Recovery Centre will be the first of its kind in Norfolk, addressing a huge unmet need in the County.
+This Recovery Centre is the first of its kind in Norfolk, addressing a huge unmet need in the County.

 "The biggest risk to recovery is isolation.
 There is an absolute need for a centre like this.”

 Qualifications, art groups, goal setting and achievement, personal challenges, digital skills, recovery champion training, volunteer training.

 Canoeing, archery, climbing wall, music workshop, visits to leisure centres, walking groups, jam sessions.

 Mutual aid, peer support, connection to communities, group therapy, social events, outdoor activities, a place to belong.

 Recovery seminars, participating in recovery forums, event planning, practical support with forms, CV writing, creative workshops, role play/drama therapy, communication skills.